cole-gannaway/go-cloc/README.md

        Prints out the supported languages, file suffixes, and comment configurations.
 Does not run the tool.
 -  `--results-directory-path`
        Path to a new directory for storing the results.
 Default the tool will create one based on the start time
+-  `--use-https`
+       When false, uses http instead of https for all HTTP calls. (default true)

 ## Ignore Files